 Logistics' general partner or its board of directors on an annual or other continuing basis.
 The board of directors of Sunoco Logistics' general partner is chosen by ETP, the controlling member of Sunoco Logistics' general partner.
-Furthermore, if the unitholders are dissatisfied with the performance of Sunoco Logistics' general partner.
+Furthermore, if the unitholders are dissatisfied with the performance of Sunoco Logistics' general partner, they will have little ability to remove Sunoco Logistics' general partner.
 As a result of these limitations, the price at which the common units trade could be diminished because of the absence or reduction of a control premium in the trading price.